sts10/tidy/readme.markdown

     -M, --maximum-word-length <MAXIMUM_LENGTH>
             Set maximum word length

-        --minimum-edit-distance <MINIMUM_EDIT_DISTANCE>
-            Set minimum edit distance between words, which can reduce the cost of typos when entering words

     -n, --delete-nonalphanumeric
             Delete all non-alphanumeric characters from all words on new list.
 Characters with diacritics will remain